CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 All other elements must be contained within the `<configuration>` element.

 The following sections describe the elements that are available for configuration through the XML file:

-#### CIS-CAT Pro Assessor "starting directory" ####
-	<starting_dir>C:\Projects\CIS-CAT\Assessor-CLI</starting_dir>
-The `starting_dir` element is optional and contains a value noting the base directory from which any relative paths are specified (such as the location of an XCCDF benchmark).
-This element is the equivalent of the `-d` command-line option.
-If this element is not present in the configuration file, the default starting directory, the folder in which CIS-CAT Pro Assessor is installed, is used.

 #### Vulnerability Definitions Download ####
 	<vulnerability_definitions download="(true|false)"/>